 College Work Done While in High School/Gap Year/Health Deferral

-- A student may earn credit for no more than three semester courses in a single summer (two semester courses in a single session).
+In addition, summer and winter intersession sessions must comprise a minimum of five weeks and 37 contact hours.
+Foreign language courses require 52 contact hours.
+A student may earn credit for no more than three semester courses in a single summer (two semester courses in a single session).

 If the work meets all of the above-mentioned criteria, you will need to:

 - Complete the Petition for Evaluation of College Work Done While in High School/Gap Year/Health Deferral for each course.